 - I created an Apple Family Share (2 adults, 3 kids)

-- For every family member and every device they own (e.g. iPhone, iPad) they use my iTunes id for app, movie and book purchases.
+- For every family member and every device they own (e.g. iPhone, iPad) they use my personal Apple ID for iTunes (apps, movies and book purchases).
 This was necessary in order to use iTunes Match (see below).
 This has the added benefit that all purchases are attached to the same iTunes id.

 - Apple Music family subscription with iTunes Match (music I ripped to MP3 on my home computer)

-- Everyone in the family had their own iCloud id for iMessage, photos etc. We also have a shared 2TB iCloud storage plan
+- Everyone in the family had their own Apple ID which they used for iCloud, iMessage, photos etc. We also have a family shared 2TB iCloud storage plan.